 Welcome to the School of Kinesiology (KIN) at the University of Minnesota!
-It is the intent of graduate education in the School of Kinesiology to instill in each student an understanding of and capacity for discovery, scholarship, independent judgment, academic rigor, and intellectual honesty.
+The goal of graduate education in the School of Kinesiology is to instill in each student an understanding of and capacity for discovery, scholarship, independent judgment, academic rigor, and intellectual honesty.
 It is the joint responsibility of faculty and graduate students to work together to develop relationships that encourage freedom of inquiry, demonstrate personal and professional integrity, and foster mutual respect.